 Immediate knowledge of mind’s True Nature — “Joti Saroop(u)-ਜੋਤਿ ਸਰੂਪੁ”

 “Joti” simply means Light.
-The word “Saroopu” (or Saroop, etc.) is made of two words, namely “Sa” or “Sva” and “Roopu“.
-The first part “Sva” means “your own”, and the second part “Roopu” means “true state, true image, true embodiment, etc. The SGGS asserts we are That “Joti-Saroopu” — the true image or true state of the Divine prior to the movement of the false ego-sense (Haumai).
+The word “Saroop(u)” (or Saroop) is made of two words, namely “Sa” or “Sva” and “Roopu“.
+The first part “Sva” means “your own”, and the second part “Roop(u)” means “true state, true embodiment, etc. The SGGS asserts we are That “Joti-Saroopu” — the true state of the mind prior to the movement of the false ego-sense (Haumai).

 As indicated in the Gurbani, the steps for realizing one’s Jot Saroop entail eradicating the false ego-sense, renouncing the crooked ways of the objective world, and transcending the three Gunas of Maya.
-To accomplish this task, the conviction that “we are the Joti-Svaroopa and not the physical body” is must.
+To accomplish this task, the conviction that “we are the “Joti-Saroop(u)” and not the physical body” is must.

-To that end, the Gu-Shabad is the indispensable aid.
+To that end, the Gur-Shabad is the indispensable aid.
 For the Gur-Shabad is like ice (“ਹਿਵ ਸੀਤਲੁ ਸਬਦੁ”) that cools the mind with Aatam-Giaan (Gurmat, Teaching of the Gurbani, Wisdom or Divine Knowledge of the Gurbani…).

 - ਅੰਤਰਿ ਅਗਨਿ ਸਬਲ ਅਤਿ ਬਿਖਿਆ ਹਿਵ ਸੀਤਲੁ ਸਬਦੁ ਗੁਰ ਦੀਜੈ ॥: The powerful fire of Maya (desires, Bikaars…) is raging greatly within (Jeeva-individual beings); (O Raam!)
 Give (me) the ice-cold Gur-Shabad (so that the raging fire of Maya may be quenched). (sggs 1325).

 The mind that dies in the Shabad (Shabad-Vichaar) gains the Divine Wisdom, which makes the mind stable (“ਨਿਹਚਲੁ”) and helps transcend Maya and recognize the Truth.
 The Shabad-Vichaar insures Jeeva’s constant “Vigaasu-ਵਿਗਾਸੁ” (growth of Aatam-Giaan, Divine Knowledge, Inner Blossoming …).

 - ਜਿਉ ਮੰਦਰ ਕਉ ਥਾਮੈ ਥੰਮਨੁ ॥ ਤਿਉ ਗੁਰ ਕਾ ਸਬਦੁ ਮਨਹਿ ਅਸਥੰਮਨੁ ॥: As a pillar supports a building, similarly, the Gur-Shabad is the mind’s support. (sggs 282).